farzanmirshekari/voice-tableau/README.md

 <h3>Sample Tableau</h3>

-The following tableau visualizes the beginning of Andante Risoluto from the fourth season of the HBO series Succession.
+The following tableau visualizes the beginning of _Andante Risoluto_ from the fourth season of the _HBO_ series _Succession_.

 <img src='assets/andante_risoluto.png' width=500 />